oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

     If `your tenancy` is **federated** with Oracle Identity Cloud Service, use the format `<tenancy-namespace>/oracleidentitycloudservice/<username>`

-* push the container image to the OCIR
+* Push the container image to the OCIR

     ```bash
     make push
     ```

-* create logging for the model deployment, as an optional but helpful step
+* Create logging for the model deployment, as an optional but helpful step
-  * go to the [OCI Logging Service](https://cloud.oracle.com/logging/log-groups) and select `Log Groups`
+  * Go to the [OCI Logging Service](https://cloud.oracle.com/logging/log-groups) and select `Log Groups`
-  * either select one of the existing Log Groups or create a new one
+  * Either select one of the existing Log Groups or create a new one
-  * in the log group create ***two*** `Log`, one predict log and one access log, like:
+  * In the log group create ***two*** `Log`, one predict log and one access log, like:
-    * click on the `Create custom log`
+    * Click on the `Create custom log`
-    * specify a name (predict|access) and select the log group you want to use
+    * Specify a name (predict|access) and select the log group you want to use
-    * under `Create agent configuration` select `Add configuration later`
+    * Under `Create agent configuration` select `Add configuration later`
-    * then click `Create agent configuration`
+    * Then click `Create agent configuration`

-* to deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
+* To deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
-  * select the project you created earlier and than select `Model Deployment`
+  * Select the project you created earlier and than select `Model Deployment`
-  * click on `Create model deployment`
+  * Click on `Create model deployment`
-  * models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
+  * Models downloaded from model catalog, will be mounted and made avilable to the model server container at location: /opt/ds/model/deployed_model as part of Model Deploy BYOC contract.
 So under `Default configuration` set following custom environment variables
-    * for `7b llama2` parameter model use the following environment variables
+    * For `7b llama2` parameter model use the following environment variables
       * default PARAMS are going as `--max-batch-prefill-tokens 1024`, for custom requirement, set custom environment variable key `PARAMS` with value `--max-batch-prefill-tokens 1024` as needed.
-    * for `13b llama2` parameter model use the following environment variables, notice this deployment uses quantization
+    * For `13b llama2` parameter model use the following environment variables, notice this deployment uses quantization
       * set custom environment variable key `PARAMS` with value `--max-batch-prefill-tokens 1024 --quantize bitsandbytes --max-batch-total-tokens 4096`
     * Since TGI by default works on /generate for prediction endpoint and /status for health endpoint, we need to map these custom endpoints to model deploy service oriented endpoints.
 We can achieve this by mentioning following environment variables in configuration section
       * Key: `PREDICT_ENDPOINT`, Value: `/generate`
       * Key: `HEALTH_ENDPOINT`, Value: `/status`
-    * under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
+    * Under `Models` click on the `Select` button and select the Model Catalog entry we created earlier
-    * under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
+    * Under `Compute` and then `Specialty and previous generation` select the `VM.GPU.A10.2` instance
-    * under `Networking` leave the Default option
+    * Under `Networking` leave the Default option
-    * under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
+    * Under `Logging` select the Log Group where you've created your predict and access log and select those correspondingly
-    * click on `Show advanced options` at the bottom
+    * Click on `Show advanced options` at the bottom
-    * select the checkbox `Use a custom container image`
+    * Select the checkbox `Use a custom container image`
-    * select the OCIR repository and image we pushed earlier
+    * Select the OCIR repository and image we pushed earlier
     * No need to change port, as default port is mentioned 8080.
 But is is available as ENV variable in Dockerfile, so feel free to change as needed.
-    * leave CMD and Entrypoint blank
+    * Leave CMD and Entrypoint blank
-    * click on `Create` button to create the model deployment
+    * Click on `Create` button to create the model deployment

-* once the model is deployed and shown as `Active` you can execute inference against it, the easier way to do it would be to use the integrated `Gradio` application in this example
+* Once the model is deployed and shown as `Active`, you can execute inference against it, the easier way to do it would be to use the integrated `Gradio` application in this example
-  * go to the model you've just deployed and click on it
+  * Go to the model you've just deployed and click on it
-  * under the left side under `Resources` select `Invoking your model`
+  * Under the left side under `Resources` select `Invoking your model`
-  * you will see the model endpoint under `Your model HTTP endpoint` copy it
+  * You will see the model endpoint under `Your model HTTP endpoint` copy it
-  * open the `config.yaml` file
+  * Open the `config.yaml` file
-  * depending on which model you decided to deploy the 7b or 13b change the endpoint URL with the one you've just copied
+  * Depending on which model you decided to deploy the 7b or 13b change the endpoint URL with the one you've just copied
-  * install the dependencies
+  * Install the dependencies

     ```bash
     pip install gradio loguru